unissey/sdk-android/README.md

 # 1. Installation

-*You must have access to `android-sdk` repository and have genereated a [personnal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with `repo` and `read:packages` persmissions.*
+*You must have access to `sdk-android` repository and have genereated a [personnal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with `repo` and `read:packages` persmissions.*

 Start by importing our [Github repository](https://github.com/features/packages) in your project's `build.gradle` using your Github username and [personnal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).